-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 Head to the Node.js download page and grab the version you need.
 There are Windows and Mac installers available, as well as pre-compiled Linux binaries and source code.
 For Linux, you can also install Node via the package manager, as outlined here.

-For this tutorial we are going to use v6.10.3 Stable.
+For this tutorial, we’re going to use v12.15.0.
 At the time of writing, this is the current Long Term Support (LTS) version of Node.

 Tip: You might also consider installing Node using a version manager.
 This negates the permissions issue raised in the next section.

-Let’s see where node was installed and check the version.
+Let’s see where node was installed and check the version:

 $ which node